 Exercise and Heart Rate

-First up is an easy activity to learn about the effect of exercise on heart rate.
-If using a stethoscope is too difficult children can put their hand on their heart and feel the beats.
+First up, is an easy activity to learn about the effect of exercise on heart rate.
+If using a stethoscope is too difficult, children can put their hands on their hearts to feel the beats.

-This investigation is great for starting to think about correct experimental design, which conditions to change and which to keep constant etc.
+This investigation is great for thinking about correct experimental design, including which conditions to change and which to keep constant.

 Heart and Lung Model

-Discover how your lungs work with this model of a lung, I also have an easy pumping heart model using a jar you can try.
+Discover how the lungs work with a simple model of a lung.
+I also have an easy pumping heart model using a jar to demonstrate how heart valves work.

 Find out what’s inside your blood with this fun demonstration from Creekside Learning.